 Mosquito species that carry disease

-Culex quinquefasciatus mopsquitoes are the primary vector for West Nile Virus (WNV) and St. Louis Encephalitis (SLE) in Texas.
-However, data from other Culex mosquitoes that have been implicated as vectors for other arboviruses.
+Culex quinquefasciatus mosquitoes are the primary vector for West Nile Virus (WNV) and St. Louis Encephalitis (SLE) in Texas.
+However, data shows that other Culex mosquitoes have been implicated as vectors for other arboviruses.

 Gravid traps are specifically designed to attract Culex mosquitoes due to their egg-laying preference, and thus are used to target Culex mosquitoes for collecting and testing.
 TCPH currently tests Culex quinquefasciatus, Culex restuans, Culex tarsalis and Culex nigripalpus for the presence of WNV and SLE.